DeepNets-US/Age-Gender-Detector/README.md

 ## Note

-Before running the GUI in any way, ensure the weights file is decompressed.
-The weights file is compressed as a ZIP to reduce size.
+Before running the GUI in any way, ensure the weights file is downloaded and present in a directory names "Weights".
+The weights can't be uploaded due to the size limit on GitHub.

 Feel free to explore the Jupyter notebooks and other Python files in the repository for a deeper understanding of the project.